Serguey Braguinsky Directory Page

 - Lucas, Robert E., Jr., 1988.
 “On the Mechanics of Economic Development.”
 Journal of Monetary Economics, 22 (1), 3-42.

-“Product Innovation, Product Diversification, and Firm Growth: Evidence from Japan’s Early Industrialization” (with Atsushi Ohyama, Tetsuji Okazaki, and Chad Syverson), American Economic Review, forthcoming.
+“Product Innovation, Product Diversification, and Firm Growth: Evidence from Japan’s Early Industrialization.” (with Atsushi Ohyama, Tetsuji Okazaki, and Chad Syverson), American Economic Review, Vol. 111, No 12, pp. 3795-3826 (lead article).

 “The Rise and Fall of the Planned Economy: And Its Long-Lasting Effects on Transition” Chapter 9 in One Hundred Years of Communist Experiments, Vladimir Tismaneanu and Jordan Luber, eds., Central European University Press, Budapest, 2021: pp. 189-203.